 Regarding the buyer protection, after the negative experiences that I’ve had with the other ways I’ve hired help (and this even includes some with Codeable), I’ve found Codeable’s escrow and dispute resolution infrastructure to be very important to me.

-The WordPress Contractor Track Record for World of Waterfalls Projects
+The WordPress Contractor Track Record For World Of Waterfalls Projects

-Where Hiring Contractor Help Went Wrong
+Where Hiring A WordPress Developer Went Wrong

 As you can see from the table above, not all contractor experiences went well.